top of page

 Here is a step-by-step guide for managing screen time limits during the school holidays.

-2. Come back to him or her tomorrow when you are doing something else pleasant.
-“You know, I thought about that request and decided that I am happy for you to try no screen time limits as long as it is after 3.30 pm each day.
-Although, I’ll want to check in with what happens after a few days.”
+Come back to them when you are doing something else pleasant.
+“You know, I thought about that request and decided that I am happy for you to have more screentime as long as it is after 3.30 pm each day, and you have included exercise in your day.
+I also need to see you leave your screen every 45 minutes to spend an hour off it.
+This means you will still be looking after your muscles (making sure they don't get sore, noticing if you are hungry and getting yourself some food) and also you will be a pleasant member of our house.
+I expect you to help with chores we have agreed on if you want this level of screen access."
+Then check in with what happens after a few days.
 The benefit of this is that they will have to get out and about and do things for the first part of the day, rather than choosing to start the day on a screen.

 For more help and support on tackling screen use with your kids, grab a copy of The Dip - a practical guide full of simple strategies and straightforward advice, and like The Dip Community on Facebook.

 Dr Danielle Einstein is a clinical psychologist, researcher and author specialising in understanding the impact of devices on mental health in teenagers.
-She is an Adjunct Fellow at Macquarie University and an Honorary Associate with the University of Sydney.
+She is an Adjunct Fellow at Macquarie University.
 Danielle is the creator of The Dip - a practical guide to taking control of screen addiction and reconnecting your family.